tazee/tazee.github.io/yt-tools/index.md

 <b>Auto Fit</b> moves the spine handle to fit the selected mesh element in the specified direction. <b>Orient:</b> specifies the direction in which the spine handle fits.
 X, Y, and Z move the handle along each of the major axes. <b>Oriented Bounding Box</b> calculates an oriented bounding box and fits the handle along that axis.
 Enabling <b>Spine Only</b> does not move the spine's center position, but only changes the length of the spine vector to fit the calculated bounding box. <br>

 ### <ins>Soft Drag</ins><br>
-<b>Soft Drag</b> is a transformation tool that smoothly moves the coordinate values ​​of vertices within the radius specified by Size, centered on the point you click on the screen. <b>Size</b> is the radius of the falloff circle on the screen, which you can change interactively by holding down the Shift key and dragging the LMB.
-Clicking and dragging the LMB at the desired location will move vertices within the falloff circle. <br>
+<b>Soft Drag</b> is a transformation tool that smoothly moves the coordinate values ​​of vertices within the radius specified by Size, centered on the point you click on the screen. <b>Size</b> is the radius of the falloff circle on the screen, which you can change interactively by dragging the RMB.
+Clicking and dragging the LMB at the desired location will move vertices within the falloff circle.
+Holding down the Shift key and dragging with the LMB will smooth the vertex coordinates within the falloff, which is the same process as the smooth brush. <br>
 <b>Occlusion Test</b> tests whether the target vertex is hidden behind other polygons; hidden vertices will not be moved. <br>
+<b>Smooth Strength</b> sets the strength of the smoothing performed by the smooth brush. <br>
 <b>Symmetry</b> transforms selected elements symmetrically along a specified axis of symmetry. <br>
-* LMB + Shift drag: Changes the size of the falloff circle. <br>
+* RMB: Changes the size of the falloff circle. <br>
+* LMB + Shift drag: Smooth Brush. <br>
 * LMB + Alt drag: No changes are made until you release the mouse button.
 This is useful for quickly aligning handle operations on large meshes. <br>
-* ESC, Spacebar, or RMB click: Exit the tool. <br>
+* ESC, Spacebar: Exit the tool. <br>
 <div align="left">
 <img src="images/SoftDrag.gif">
 </div>

+### <ins>Smooth Brush</ins><br>
+<b>Smooth Brush</b> is a transform tool that smooths the coordinate values ​​of vertices within a radius around the cursor with a brushing action. <b>Size</b> is the radius of the on-screen falloff circle, which can be interactively changed by dragging the RMB.
+Dragging the LMB around the vertices you want to smooth will smooth vertices within the falloff circle. <br>
+<b>Occlusion Test</b> tests whether the target vertex is hidden behind other polygons; hidden vertices will not be moved. <br>
+<b>Smooth Strength</b> sets the strength of the smoothing performed by the smooth brush. <br>
+<b>Symmetry</b> transforms selected elements symmetrically along a specified axis of symmetry. <br>
+* RMB drag: Changes the size of the falloff circle. <br>
+* LMB + Alt drag: No changes are made until you release the mouse button.
+This is useful for quickly aligning handle operations on heavy meshes.<br>
+* ESC key, Spacebar key: Exit the tool.<br>

 ### <ins>Set Vertex Positions</ins><br>
 <b>Set Vertex Positions</b> sets the coordinate values of the selected vertices to the specified values. <b>Axis</b> specifies the component of the coordinate value to be set; only the coordinate components of the enabled axes are updated. <b>Position</b> specifies the coordinate value to be set; the coordinate value of the active vertex is set as the default.
 If there is no active vertex, the center value of the selected vertex coordinates is set. <b>Space</b> specifies whether the coordinate values are set in local mesh coordinates or global object coordinates. <b>Mode</b> specifies whether the specified Position value replaces the existing vertex value (SET) or is added (ADD). <br>